LightJason/Java-AgentSpeak/readme.md

         3. if an item is an _achievment goal_ and
             * begins with ```!``` add it to the _earmarked executing plans list_ and set the current plan to _waiting state_
             * begins with ```!!``` the plan which is mached by the goal is executated immediatly

+        4. if an item is a belief
+            * addition, mark the literal for adding into the beliefbase
+            * deletion, mark the literal for removing from beliefbase
+            * changing, mark the literal with changes for update within the beliefbase

     5. if a plan is finished check plan towards the _waiting state plan list_ and move waiting plans to the _earmarked executing plans list_
         * if the plan fails add if exists the _repair plan_ to the _earmarked executing plans list_